tiepdotme/reangdeba.xyz/misc/circle.markdown

 ---
 layout: page
 title: "Circle"
-subtitle: "A non-exhaustive list of my fairly widespread non-academic interests including music, podcasts, blog posts, and videos."
+subtitle: "A non-exhaustive list of my fairly widespread non-academic interests including music, podcasts, blog posts, and videos in no particular order."
 permalink: /circle/
 ---

 #### Music
-* ME!
+* ME! - Taylor Swift ft.
+Brendon Urie
+* Seeing Blind - Niall Horan, Marren Morris

 #### Movies

-* War
 * The Fault in Our Stars
 * The Pursuit of Happyness